Skip to content

 Shetland Weather!

-Shetland has a slightly milder climate than you might expect for somewhere that is on the same latitude as St Petersburg.
-This is because of the Gulf Stream influence which warms Shetland.
-This means it generally doesn’t freeze in winter, but it also doesn’t get very hot in summer.
+Shetland has a slightly milder climate than you might expect for somewhere at the same latitude as St. Petersburg.
+This is due to the Gulf Stream influence, which warms Shetland.
+As a result, it generally doesn’t freeze in winter, but it also doesn’t get very hot in summer.

-Shetland does get a great deal of wind – everything from gentle breezes to really strong winds.
 The unofficial record for the strongest wind was over 190 miles per hour.
-It’s unofficial as the wind was so strong it blew the measuring equipment away.
+It is unofficial because the wind was so strong it blew the measuring equipment away.

-The weather can be extremely changeable.
-Whilst in the Highlands we often have 4 seasons in one day, Shetland can have 4 seasons in one hour!
+The weather in Shetland can be extremely changeable.
+While in the Highlands, we often have four seasons in one day, Shetland can experience four seasons in one hour!

 Does it ever get warm in Shetland?